jlaamanen/flayer/examples/01-simple-example/README.md

 ## Server

-Node.js with TypeScript, nodemon, dotenv and Flayer
+Node.js with TypeScript, nodemon and Flayer

 ## Server-pkg